 As of 2011, there were 12 cities in Wisconsin with a population of 50,000 or more, accounting for 73% of the state's employment.

-In 2011, Wisconsin became the focus of controversy when Governor Scott Walker enacted 2011 Wisconsin Act 10, making large changes in the areas of collective bargaining, compensation, retirement, health insurance, and sick leave of public sector employees, among other changes.
+In 2011, Governor Scott Walker proposed and enacted 2011 Wisconsin Act 10, which made significant changes to collective bargaining, compensation, retirement, health insurance, and sick leave for public sector employees, leading to major protests.

-In 2012, Governor Scott Walker survived a recall election, and Congressman Paul Ryan appeared on a major party ticket as Mitt Romney's running mate in the 2012 United States presidential election.
+In 2012, Scott Walker survived a recall election, becoming the first U.S. governor to do so, and Paul Ryan became the first Wisconsinite on a major party ticket as Mitt Romney's running mate in the 2012 United States presidential election.

-In the 2012 election, Wisconsin Congressman Paul Ryan was the Republican vice-presidential nominee, alongside Mitt Romney.
+Wisconsin Congressman Paul Ryan was the Republican vice-presidential nominee in the 2012 election, alongside Mitt Romney.

-Until 2012, Wisconsin was part of the blue wall, a group of states the Democratic Party won in each presidential election since 1992.
+Wisconsin was part of the blue wall, a group of states the Democratic Party won in each presidential election from 1992 to 2012.

-In 2013, kringle, a sweet flaky pastry brought by Danish immigrants, became the official state pastry of Wisconsin.
+In 2013, Kringle, a sweet flaky pastry, was made the official state pastry of Wisconsin.

 Following the 2014 general elections, the governor, lieutenant governor, attorney general, and treasurer were all Republicans, while the secretary of state was a Democrat.